 Landlords may place restrictions on what items the tenant allowance will pay for, such as only for labor, construction, and materials.
 These allowances typically do not include the costs of furniture, fixtures, and equipment, or trade fixtures needed for the tenant to conduct business.
 Tenants may negotiate to have the allowance cover other costs, such as space planning, office design, or legal fees.

 For anything other than very minor construction, a tenant improvement work letter addendum or attachment should be added to the lease document.
-A well-drafted work letter will spell out all key issues related to the construction of the planned tenant improvements and will limit costly change orders during the build-out.
-It will define the building’s standards and break down construction details such as the number of light fixtures, size of doors and all other interior elements that the landlord will install for the tenant.
+A well-drafted work letter will spell out all key issues related to constructing the planned tenant improvements and limit costly change orders during the build-out.
+It will define the building’s standards and break down construction details such as the number of light fixtures, size of doors, and all other interior elements that the landlord will install for the tenant.

 The work letter specifies the project budget and lays out how the tenant will pay for any additional costs over the allowance limit.
 It also describes any warranty coverage provided by the landlord or general contractor.
 Typically, both parties negotiate and sign a lease before negotiating the work letter.